 The prices you will see below are obviously variable according to the periods but also according to the geographic location and the category of the hotel.
 Therefore, you will have an average price of the “classic” double room.

 Average price of cheap hotels (1 and 2 stars): less than €100/night

 Average price of mid-range hotels (3 and 4 stars): from €100 to 250/night

 Average price of luxury hotels: more than €250/night

 Overall average price of hotels: €145/night

 However, the hotels often lower their prices during the weekends and the summer because there are fewer businessmen.

-If you want to purchase, the average price of an apartment per metres square is approximately (classified from the most expensive to the cheapest district):
+If you want to purchase, the average price of an apartment per square meter is approximately (classified from the most expensive to the cheapest district):

-If you want to rent, the average price of an apartment per metres square is approximately (classified from the most expensive to the cheapest district):
+If you want to rent, the average price of an apartment per square meter is approximately (classified from the most expensive to the cheapest district):